noidexe/Enjin-Coin-Documentation/docs/wallet_daemon_install.md

 ## All Platforms

 ### Run Wallet Daemon _(New Wallet)_
-Open an account on the trusted platform and get a link code (e.g. XY1ABC).
+Open an account on the Trusted Cloud and get a link code (e.g. XY1ABC).
 Replace the `<LINK_CODE>` placeholder bellow with that code.

 ```bash
 node src/main.js account new